Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6: Multigraphs for torus actions

 \begin{Definition}[\textbf{Reversing edge}] Let $\Gamma$ be a signed labeled multigraph.
 We define an operation, called \textbf{reversing an edge $e$}, as follows. \begin{enumerate} \item Replace the label $w(e)$ of the edge $e$ with its negative $-w(e)$. \item For each vertex $p$ of the edge $e$, replace the sign $\epsilon(p)$ of $p$ with $-\epsilon(p)$. \end{enumerate} \end{Definition}

-\begin{lem} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points.
+\begin{lem} Let a torus $T^k$ act on a compact oriented manifold $M$ with isolated fixed points, whose isotropy submanifolds are orientable.
 Suppose that a multigraph $\Gamma$ describes $M$.
 Let $e$ be an edge of $\Gamma$.
 Let $\Gamma'$ be a multigraph obtained from $\Gamma$ by reversing the edge $e$.
 Then $\Gamma'$ also describes $M$.
 If $\Gamma$ satisfies Property A, so does $\Gamma'$. \end{lem}

 \begin{proof} Let $p_1$ and $p_2$ be the vertices (fixed points) of $e$.
 Let $e_2$, $\cdots$, $e_n$ be the other edges at $p_1$.
 Because $\Gamma$ describes $M$, the fixed point data of $p_1$ is $[\epsilon(p_1),w(e),w(e_2),\cdots,w(e_n)]$.
 On the other hand, $\Gamma'$ gives $p_1$ the fixed point data $[-\epsilon(p_1),-w(e),w(e_2),\cdots,w(e_n)]$, which is equivalent to $[\epsilon(p_1),w(e),w(e_2),\cdots,w(e_n)]$.
 Similarly, both $\Gamma$ and $\Gamma'$ give $p_2$ the same fixed point data.
 The signs of other vertices and the labels of others edges of $\Gamma$ remain the same in $\Gamma'$.
 Because $\Gamma$ describes $M$, $p_1$ and $p_2$ are in the same component $F$ of $M^{\ker w(e)}$.
 Since in $\Gamma'$ the vertices $p_1$ and $p_2$ are still connected by an edge $e'$ (which is the edge $e$ of $\Gamma$), it follows that $\Gamma'$ also describes $M$.